BlitterStudio/amiberry/docs/README.md

 Amiberry is available as a DMG package for macOS.
 You can download the latest version from the [Releases](https://github.com/BlitterStudio/amiberry/releases) area.

-After installing it in your Applications folder, you'll need to open a console and run `xattr -rd com.apple.quarantine Amiberry.app`, to whitelist it and allow it to run.
-Alternatively, macOS might ask you about allowing it to run, and you'll have to manually do that (the exact steps differ from one macOS version to another).

 ### Distro package management

 Some distros (like RetroPie, DietPi, Pimiga and others) already include Amiberry either pre-installed, or through their package management systems.
 Please follow the methods provided in those distros for a smoother experience, and refer to their owners for support during this process.